sharma-mohit/platform-core/docs/phase2-fluxcd-bootstrap-guide.md

 1.  **Check FluxCD components**:
     ```bash
-    kubectl get pods -n flux-system
+    kubectl get pods -n flux-system --context YOUR_CLUSTER_CONTEXT_NAME
     ```
 2.  **Check FluxCD Kustomizations and Git Source**:
     ```bash
-    flux get kustomizations -n flux-system
+    flux get kustomizations --all-namespaces --context YOUR_CLUSTER_CONTEXT_NAME
-    flux get source git -n flux-system flux-system # Name of GitRepository is typically flux-system
+    flux get sources git --all-namespaces --context YOUR_CLUSTER_CONTEXT_NAME
+    # The main GitRepository (e.g., flux-system) and Kustomization (e.g., flux-system)
+    # should eventually show READY=True and a recent reconciled status.
     ```
-    The main Kustomization (e.g., `flux-system` which syncs the specified `--path`) should eventually show `READY=True`.
-3.  **Inspect the GitRepository resource** to confirm SSH usage:
+3.  **Inspect the `GitRepository` resource** to confirm SSH usage:
     ```bash
-    kubectl get gitrepository -n flux-system flux-system -o yaml
+    kubectl get gitrepository -n flux-system flux-system -o yaml --context YOUR_CLUSTER_CONTEXT_NAME
+    # (Replace flux-system with the actual name of the GitRepository if different)
     ```
-    Look for `spec.url` (should be an `ssh://` or `git@` URL) and `spec.secretRef` (pointing to the SSH key secret).
+    Look for `spec.url` (should be an `ssh://git@github.com/...` URL) and `spec.secretRef` (pointing to the SSH key secret).

 ## Next Steps

-Once bootstrapped, all further management of infrastructure components and applications is done by making changes to the YAML files within the `flux-config` monorepository, as per the GitOps workflow detailed in the [FluxCD Operational Guide](./phase2-fluxcd-operational-guide.md).
+Once bootstrapped, all further management of infrastructure components and applications is done by making changes to the YAML files within the `flux-config/` directory (which is part of your GitHub monorepo), as per the GitOps workflow detailed in the [FluxCD Operational Guide](./phase2-fluxcd-operational-guide.md).